MojoliciousDotIO/mojolicious.io/blog/2017/12/23/day-23-one-liners-for-fun-and-profit/index.markdown

 You do still have to call `app->start` as ever, and the application gets called with commands, just like any application.
 Call it with `daemon` and since we want to show the production version of the page, force it into production mode.

-There is a shorter way to do this, however.
+There is an even shorter way to declare a one-liner application too.
 Since one-liners are likely to be used immediately, and routing conditions aren't so important, there is one ojo keyword to shorten things.
 That keyword is `a`, whose name should cause you to think of Lite's [`any`](http://mojolicious.org/perldoc/Mojolicious/Lite#any) keyword.

 It has a one important differences besides just the shorter name: it returns the application rather than the route instance, allowing you to chain the call to `start`.
 Another handy trick is that, when using `ojo`, actions expose the controller instance as `$_` so you don't have to unpack the arguments to get access to it.
+(If you have a recent enough Perl, you can also use signatures on your functions automagically too.)

     perl -Mojo -E 'a("/" => sub { $_->render(text => scalar localtime) })->start' get /

 Since all the commands work, using the Lite app and the `get` command together can mean that you see the results of a request to your one-liner application right there on your terminal!
-Finally, if you have a recent enough Perl, you can also use signatures on your functions automagically too.

 I use this functionality all the time to quickly demonstrate some concept; sometimes to others or sometimes to myself.
 What happens if I set this stash parameter?